Lathyrus vestitus

 Lathyrus vestitus is a species of wild pea known by the common name Pacific pea.
 It is native to western North America, where it is mostly found in the forests, woodlands, and chaparral of California.
 The ranges of some subspecies extend into Oregon and Baja California.
 This is a perennial pea vine which varies in appearance across subspecies.
 Leaves are made up of several leaflets of various shapes up to 4 or 5 centimeters long.
 The leaves usually bear coiling tendrils and the stipules may be large or small.
 The inflorescence is a showy array of up to 15 pea flowers, sometimes densely packed together, and usually some shade of bright violet, light to medium purple, or white.

-Subspecies
+Taxonomy

-Lathyrus vestitus is often discussed as comprising several varieties.
-These are:
+Lathyrus vestitus was scientifically described and named in 1838 by Thomas Nuttall.
+In 1861 Friedrich Alefeld proposed moving it to Orobus, but this genus is not accepted.
+The species continues to be classified in Lathyrus as part of the Fabaceae family.
+It has three accepted varieties according to Plants of the World Online.